-Quarra Stone and Matter Design announce the first annual Quarra Matter Fellowship.
-This fellowship is a research position as part of an ongoing industry/academy collaborative research project between Quarra Stone and Matter Design on advancing digital agendas in the material stone.
+Quarra Stone and Matter Design announce the second annual Quarra Matter Fellowship.
+This prestigious fellowship is a research position as part of an ongoing industry/academy collaborative research project between Quarra Stone and Matter Design on advancing digital agendas in the material stone.

 This fellowship is eligible to current students and recent graduates of MIT and the University of Michigan at any level of their education.
 While a preference will be given to graduate students in the architecture programs, other applicants will be considered.